PowerfulBacon/CorgEng/CorgEng.ContentLoading/README.md

 Creates a new object from a specified type.
 Can be used to create entities if the name attribute is used instead of the type.

+An object node can also contain direct values, such as intengers.

 #### Attributes:

  - name: If set, will locate and spawn the entity with this name.
- - type: If set, will create an object of the specified type.
+ - createdType (Required): If set, will create an object of the specified type.
+ - returnType (Optional):

 #### Content:

  - Can contain 'Property' nodes.
+ - Can contain direct values

+---

 ### Instance